-Begin our 12-day Mediterranean cruise or finish our 14-day Greece and Italy cruise with a short break in Malta to discover the history, stately homes and landscapes of this fascinating island.
+End our 12-day Mediterranean cruise with a short break in Malta to discover the history, stately homes and landscapes of this fascinating island.
+Enjoy a private recital in the Oratory at St Johns Co-Cathedral in the capital, Valletta.

 This journey departs: